 If actual conditions suggest more risk, or in large-scale events when many circuits are under consideration for shutoffs, the de-energization thresholds may be lowered (discounted), meaning power on a circuit will be turned off at lower wind speeds.
 This step prioritizes the circuits that represent the highest risk to be evaluated for de-energization before circuits at lower risk.
 Conversely, de-energization thresholds are raised for segments or circuits that have had covered conductor installed.
 The de-energization threshold for segments with covered conductor is 40 mph sustained/58 mph gusts, which aligns with the National Weather Service high wind warning level for windspeeds at which infrastructure damage may occur.

-The thresholds for the six circuits in scope for potential de-energization during this event were set as follows:
+Thresholds for this PSPS event were set as follows: